-Child custody issues are often the most contested aspects of a divorce.
-Your child’s welfare and future are of the utmost importance and the laws concerning parenting during and after a divorce were written with your child’s best interests in mind.
-When it comes to your children the most important thing is having a close and nurturing relationship.
-A Reno child custody lawyer is experienced in these matters and can help during these times, so your children stay a priority.
+For obvious reasons, child custody issues are often the most contested and the most important aspects of a divorce proceeding.
+Your child’s welfare and future are of the utmost importance.
+The laws concerning parenting during and after a divorce were written with the intent of guarding the best interests of children involved in a family law matter.
+When it comes to your children, the most important thing is having a close and nurturing relationship through what can be a trying time.
+A child custody lawyer is experienced in these matters and can help during these times, so your children stay a priority throughout the process.

-At the end of any custody case or divorce case with children, the Nevada court makes a ruling on which parent will have legal custody of the parties’ child or children and how much parenting time each parent will have with the child or children.
+At the end of any custody case or divorce case with children, the Nevada court makes a determination regarding which parent will have legal custody of the parties’ child or children and how much parenting time each parent will have with the child or children.
 Nevada child custody laws favor joint custody.
-In Nevada, there is a presumption that joint custody is in the best interests of the child.
-In determining which parent will have custody, the court looks to the factors set forth in NRS 125.480(4).
-In determining the best interest of the child, the court shall consider and set forth its specific findings concerning, among other things:
+There is a presumption that joint custody is in the best interest of the child baring any factors that may impact that decision by the judge.
+In determining which parent will have custody, the court looks to the factors set forth in NRS 125.480(4) The court shall consider and set forth its specific findings concerning, among other things:

 - The wishes of the child if the child is of sufficient age and capacity to form an intelligent preference as to his or her custody.